Linothorax: Research

+Modern researchers have had difficulty studying ancient linen armour because linen is biodegradable and leaves few remains for archeologists to discover.
+It is also entirely possible that this type of armour never existed in the form described here and so can never be found, with the representations instead showing something similar to a bronze brigandine or coat of plates, with the linen as an external integral material holding the plates underneath in place.
+This would also help insulate the metal plates from the elements, and protect against grit and dust.

-Modern researchers have had difficulty studying ancient linen armor because linen is biodegradable and leaves few remains for archeologists to discover.
-In recent times, many cultures from India to Scotland to South America made linen armour by quilting many layers of fabric together or stuffing them with loose fibres such as cotton.
+Throughout history, many cultures from India to Scotland to South America have made "linen" armour by quilting many layers of fabrics such as canvas or leather together or stuffing them with loose fibres such as cotton.
 The type stuffed with loose fibres often looks bumpy and unlike the ancient art, but the type of many layers of cloth can be smooth.
 Textile archaeologist Hero Granger-Taylor proposes that ancient linen armour was woven using a special technique called twining.
 Twined textiles were used in military contexts in Bronze Age Egypt, Roman Syria, and Maori New Zealand, so it is plausible that they were also used in Classical Greece and Italy before the Roman conquest.

 In the 1970s, Peter Connolly built a linothorax by gluing layers of linen cloth together and cutting them to shape.
-His reconstruction inspired many other reconstructions including one by Professor Emeritus Gregory S. Aldrete and his student Scott Bartell.
+His reconstruction inspired many others, including one by Professor Emeritus Gregory S. Aldrete and his student Scott Bartell at University of Wisconsin-Green Bay.
 This project was present at the joint American Philological Association/Archaeological Institute of America Convention held in Philadelphia, Pennsylvania in January 2009, and published in a book from Johns Hopkins University Press in 2013.
 The project received considerable media attention after Aldrete tested his construction by shooting an arrow at Bartell with cameras rolling.
 But Peter Connolly's reconstruction was based on a misremembered, twice-translated summary of a Byzantine chronicle which did not mention glue, not on an ancient text, artifact, or depiction.
 No culture before the 20th century is known to have made linen armor in this way.